Who is a technical writer?

 The option to take your career to new heights and direction is endless.
 You can transition into roles such as software development.
-You can move up the technical writer role to positions such as an editor.
+You can move up the technical writer role to positions such as a senior editor.
 You can also switch industries, maintaining the writing part of it and moving into new industries such as legal, health, or manufacturing.
 This may however require getting abreast with the technical side of that industry or getting certified.

 Growing number of jobs